MobinMithun/PixelGlassOnFace_OpenCV/README.md

 ## Features

-- **Face Detection:** The Sunglass-inator can spot faces like a hawk, ensuring no one is left without a pair of shades.
+- **Face Detection:** This code can spot faces like a hawk, ensuring no one is left without a pair of glass.
 - **Automatic Sizing:** It resizes the sunglasses to fit each face perfectly, because one size doesn't fit all (except for coolness).
 - **Alpha Channel Support:** Transparency?
 No problem!
-The Sunglass-inator handles alpha channels like a pro.
+The code handles alpha channels like a pro.
 - **Multi-Face Support:** Got a group photo?
-The Sunglass-inator will make sure everyone looks equally cool.
+The code will make sure everyone looks equally cool.

 ## Requirements